learhy/MeetingScribe/DISTRIBUTION.md

 ### Code Signing

-For local development, the build script will ad-hoc sign the app.
-For distribution, you need a Developer ID certificate.
+**IMPORTANT for Development**: TCC (macOS privacy permissions) identifies apps by their code signature.
+Ad-hoc signing changes the signature on every build, causing TCC to treat each build as a new app and reset permissions.
+Using a stable signing identity (Apple Developer certificate) solves this.

+#### Why You Need a Signing Certificate

+<cite index="11-1,11-2,12-1,12-2">According to Apple engineers, TCC requires a stable signing identity to persist permissions across builds.
+Ad-hoc signing causes "TCC thrash" where permissions reset every time you rebuild.</cite>

+**The Problem:**
+- Each build with ad-hoc signing creates a new code signature
+- TCC sees this as a "new app" and requires re-granting permissions
+- Old permission entries become orphaned in TCC database
+- You must manually go to System Settings and enable permissions after every build

+**The Solution:**
+- Use an Apple Developer certificate (free with Apple ID - no $99/year membership needed)
+- Certificate provides stable identity across builds
+- TCC remembers permissions permanently

 #### Setup Code Signing

-1. **Get a Developer ID Certificate**
+1. **Get an Apple Developer Certificate (FREE)**

+   **Option A: Apple Development Certificate (Free - Recommended for Development)**
+   - Sign in to Xcode with your Apple ID (Xcode > Settings > Accounts)
+   - Click "Manage Certificates..."
+   - Click "+" and select "Apple Development"
+   - Certificate is automatically installed in your Keychain
+   - No paid Apple Developer Program membership required!

+   **Option B: Developer ID Certificate (For Distribution)**
-   - Enroll in the Apple Developer Program ($99/year)
+   - Requires Apple Developer Program membership ($99/year)
-   - Generate a Developer ID Application certificate in Xcode or at developer.apple.com
+   - Generate a Developer ID Application certificate at developer.apple.com
    - Download and install the certificate in your Keychain

 2. **Find Your Signing Identity**